shiloholotu/algosavvy/tutorial-markdown/introduction/giving-a-helping-hand.md

-# Contributing to AlgoSavvy
+# **Giving a Helping Hand:** Contributing to AlgoSavvy

-First off, thanks for taking the time to contribute! ✌️
+**Leaving your mark on the AlgoSavvy project**

-All types of contributions to the AlgoSavvy project are encouraged and valued.
+All types of contributions to AlgoSavvy are encouraged and valued.
 Keep reading to see different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

 > And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
 > - Star the project